awasadasath/ecommerce-etl-pipeline/README.md

 This project is an **end-to-end data pipeline** designed to simulate a real-world E-commerce scenario.

 **Why I built this?**

 Most data engineering tutorials use clean, static CSV files.
 I wanted to build something that reflects the **messy reality of production environments**.
 I designed this pipeline to extract raw transactions from a MySQL database, enrich them with live exchange rates from an API, and automate the entire flow using Airflow and Docker.

-Instead of just moving data, this project focuses on reliability and "Day 2" operations—like handling API failures, catching bad data, and monitoring the system via Discord.
+Instead of just moving data, this project focuses on solving production-level problems like handling API failures, catching bad data, and monitoring the system via Discord.

 ### 🎯 Key Objectives
 * **Automation:** Replaced manual scripts with a daily **Apache Airflow** DAG to keep data fresh automatically.